dielomawsome/TechEd/CAP/CreateApplication.md

 The CAP server tells you that there is no model and no service definitions yet that it can serve.
 You add some in the next step.

-## Step 2 - Add files to the project
+## Part 2 - Adding tables and services to the project

-1. Create the database tables
+### 1. Create the database tables
 Create a new file in the ``db`` folder called ``schema.cds``

 The schema we will be working with looks as follows: